 Poop Types 6 or 7

-Most of us will experience the entirety of the Bristol Stool Scale at some point in our lives.
+Most of us will experience the entirety of the Bristol Stool Scale.
 One or two days of abnormal bowel movements is normal—common, even.
-It’s not until the irregularity becomes a pattern that intervention is needed.
+It’s not until the irregularity becomes a pattern that intervention may be needed.

 First things first, know that you’re not alone.
-61% of Americans deal with digestive issues, and some 63 million live with chronic constipation.
-And it’s no wonder—just about everything we do on a daily basis contributes to the quality of our output—what we eat, what we drink, how stressed we are, how well we’re sleeping, how much we exercise, etc.
+61% of Americans deal with digestive issues.1 And it’s no wonder—just about everything we do on a daily basis contributes to the quality of our output—what we eat, what we drink, how stressed we are, how well we’re sleeping, how much we exercise, etc.

 That said, there are a handful of choices that can have an outsized impact on the quality and frequency of your bowel movements—specifically, increasing your dietary fiber intake, and introducing beneficial bacteria, or probiotics.
 Let’s dive in.